12 Types of Ballroom Dances and Their Definition

 The Spanish bolero was formed out of seguidilla in the late 18th century and was popularized by famous court dancers like Sabastian Cerezo.

-It was widely performed in the 19th century, but it became outdated in the 20th century.
+It was widely performed in the 19th century but became outdated in the 20th century.

 4. Samba